 What Is Enterprise Architecture?

-In 2007, the MIT Center for Information Systems and Research (MIT CISR) defined Enterprise Architecture as distinct aspects of a business that are under review: “Enterprise Architecture is the organizing logic for business processes and IT infrastructure reflecting the integration and standardization requirements of the company’s operating model.
+In 2007, the MIT Center for Information Systems and Research (MIT CISR) defined Enterprise Architecture as distinct business aspects under review: “Enterprise Architecture is the organizing logic for business processes and IT infrastructure reflecting the integration and standardization requirements of the company’s operating model.
 The operating model is the desired state of business process integration and business process standardization for delivering goods and services to customers.”

 It is a blueprint that defines how an organization will be structured and organized.
-The aim of Enterprise Architecture is to determine how an organization can effectively achieve its present and future goals.
+Enterprise Architecture aims to determine how an organization can effectively achieve its present and future goals.

 Leveraging Enterprise Architecture Successfully

-The key to effectively using Enterprise Architecture is understanding how to address important Enterprise-wide concerns, such as pursuing the new strategic initiative, meeting stakeholder’s needs, aligning IT resources with the business needs, or the reduction of duplicate systems, data, and processes.
+The key to effectively using Enterprise Architecture is understanding how to address important Enterprise-wide concerns, such as pursuing a new strategic initiative, meeting stakeholders' needs, aligning IT resources with the business needs, or reducing duplicate systems, data, and processes.

-To answer the question of where to start planning an EA and what to focus on, one must first understand the benefits that EA provides and learn which of the architecture relationships and components need to be analyzed to achieve certain objectives.
+To answer the question of where to start planning an EA and what to focus on, one must first understand EA's benefits and learn which architecture relationships and components need to be analyzed to achieve specific objectives.

-At the outset, two dimensions need to be considered – the timing of the benefit receipt and the type of value.
+Two dimensions need to be considered at the outset: the timing of the benefit receipt and the type of value.

-Let’s take up the benefits of Enterprise Architecture, first.
+Let’s first take up the benefits of Enterprise Architecture.

-EA benefits can be realized in four categories, namely – Operational Efficiency, Process Effectiveness, Opportunity Creation, and Automation Efficiency.
+EA benefits can be realized in four categories: Operational Efficiency, Process Effectiveness, Opportunity Creation, and Automation Efficiency.

 Benefits

-1. Operational Efficiency pertains to the market speed, the current cost reduction, and the quality benefits.
-Examples include using EA to identify and eliminate costly and complex processes between incongruent systems, using it to standardize the tech platforms and utilize the best practices in order to simplify any training, support, or maintenance requirements, and so forth.
+1. Operational Efficiency pertains to market speed, current cost reduction, and quality benefits.
+Examples include using EA to identify and eliminate costly and complex processes between incongruent systems, standardizing tech platforms and utilizing best practices to simplify any training, support, or maintenance requirements, and so forth.
 Key components when considering Operational efficiency are System Architecture and Technology Architecture.

-2. Process Effectiveness relates to the set of provisions for improvement of process opportunities and current revenue generation benefits.
-The techniques involved in process improvement involve analysis of System Architecture and Business Architecture components in order to perform the business processes.
+2. Process Effectiveness relates to the set of provisions for improving process opportunities and current revenue generation benefits.
+The techniques involved in process improvement involve analyzing System Architecture and Business Architecture components to perform business processes.

 EA-use here emphasizes how the processes are performed, redesigns, if necessary, and process improvement scenarios, including how the software systems can be used in the implementation of the specific areas of the processes.

 3. Opportunity Creation refers to the provision of a mechanism that ensures steady, future revenue generation and the implementation of the new strategic initiatives.
 This category demonstrates the way in which EA can be used in the promotion of business and the alignment of IT.
 Examples include using the Enterprise Architecture models to explain the business, assess the impact of business changes, and ensure that long-range systems plans complement the business plans.
-When pursuing any new strategic opportunities, components like the Strategic Direction and the Business Architecture are emphasized.
+Components like the Strategic Direction and the Business Architecture are emphasized when pursuing any new strategic opportunities.

-4. The Automation Efficiency is a benefit that provides for any future reduction in costs by the alignment of technology planning to the strategies of the organization, and magnify efficiency.
-EA here can be used in the assessment of the benefits of the impact of the new systems and emerging technologies.
+4. Automation Efficiency is a benefit that provides for any future reduction in costs by aligning technology planning to the organization's strategies and magnifying efficiency.
+EA can be used here to assess the benefits of the impact of new systems and emerging technologies.
 An example would be to focus on the strategic use of a specific technology, such as mobile platforms.

 Steps To Optimizing The Enterprise

-There are many frameworks of Enterprise Architecture that can provide assistance in building components.
-The scenario given below is one such framework where the EA can be built and benefits realized.
+There are many Enterprise Architecture frameworks that can assist in building components.
+The scenario given below is one such framework, using which the EA can be built and benefits realized.

 Steps to Optimize the Enterprise